sensu/sensu-docs/content/sensu-go/6.4/sensuctl/create-manage-resources.md

 ## Time formats

-Sensuctl supports multiple time formats depending on the manipulated resource.
+Sensuctl supports multiple formats for resource attributes that require a time.
-Supported canonical time zone IDs are defined in the [tz database][2].

-{{% notice warning %}}
-**WARNING**: Windows does not support canonical zone IDs (for example, `America/Vancouver`).
-{{% /notice %}}

-### Dates with time

-Use full dates with time to specify an exact point in time.
+To specify an exact point in time (for example, when setting a silence), use full dates with times.
-This is useful for setting silences, for example.

-Sensuctl supports the following formats:
+Although supported formats depend on the resource type, sensuctl generally supports the following formats for dates with time:

 * [RFC 3339][42] with numeric zone offset: `2018-05-10T07:04:00-08:00` or
   `2018-05-10T15:04:00Z`